Key Takeaways:

 What’s on your quality management to-do list?
 Aside from “a lot,” you probably have goals like improve training visibility, keep data secure, better organize your quality workflows, and increase your overall quality process efficiency.
 And if that’s the case, better add “get an electronic quality management system (eQMS)” to your list.

-Of course, the question then becomes, “How do I find the right quality management system for my company?”
+Of course, the question then becomes, “How do I find the right quality management system for my organization?”

 - The eQMS is 21 CFR Part 11 compliant for electronic records and signatures